Planning Your Distribution Strategy

 Phase 1: Start with Core Distribution Needs

-Begin with your most common external distribution scenarios.
+Begin with your most common distribution scenarios.
 Don't try to solve every possible sharing need on day one.

 Typical starting points: